-Difficulty in Enforcement of Judgements
+Difficulty in enforcement of judgements

-Sherritt has operations located in Cuba and Spain, as well as corporate entities located in various other jurisdictions.
+Sherritt has active operations located in Cuba and legacy operations located in Spain, as well as corporate entities located in various other jurisdictions.
 In addition, certain of Sherritt's directors and executive officers are located outside of Canada.
 Further, certain of Sherritt's assets are, and the assets of Sherritt's directors and officers may be, located outside of Canada.
 It may not be possible for shareholders to effect service of process against Sherritt's directors and officers who are not resident in Canada.
 In the event a judgment is obtained in Canada against one or more of the directors or officers of Sherritt for violations of Canadian securities laws or otherwise, it may not be possible to enforce such judgment against those directors and officers not resident in Canada.